-- 18. A systematic approach may be taken for the identification of contaminated site.
-It starts with the implementation of a nationwide review of historical land use and the creation of an initial list of potentially contaminated sites.
-The list is then prioritized and the sites that require further investigation are identified.
-This approach can be effective when developing a comprehensive national plan for countermeasures against mercury-contaminated sites.
-This approach can be supplemented by identification of individual contaminated sites, such as when changing the character of the land.
+- 18. A systematic approach may be taken for the identification of contaminated sites.
+It may starts with the implementation of a nationwide review of historical land use and the creation of an initial list of potentially contaminated sites.
+The list iscould then be prioritized, and the sites that require further investigation and documentation are identified.
+This approach can be effective when developing a comprehensive national plan for countermeasures against mercury addressing contaminated sites.
+Thi approach can be supplemented by lead to identification of individual contaminated sites,, such as whe changing the character of the land.
 Individual identification of contaminates sites can be effective and efficient when a country has performed some degree of contaminated site identification and applied environmentally appropriate management measures. - 19.
 A review of the historical land use is an important aid in identifying potential contaminated sites (CCME, 2016).
-This can form the first step in identifying sites that may require further investigation.
+This can formbe the first step in identifying sites that may require further investigation.
 Until contamination has been demonstrated through site investigations, such sites can be referred to as "suspected" contaminated sites.
 In some jurisdictions, all proven and suspected contaminated sites are incorporated into an online database. - 20.
-There are a range of possible sources of site contamination, including: - mercury storage - · manufacturing of mercury-added products - · the use of mercury in manufacturing processes - mining activities (including ASGM and industrial mining activities) - · point sources of emissions and releases - waste management
+There are a range of possible sources of site contamination, including: - Spills associated with mercury storage - · manufacturing of mercury-added products - the use of mercury in manufacturing processes - mining activities (including ASGM and industrial mining activities) - point sources of emissions and releases - wasteand wastewater mismanagement.

 Sources such as the manufacturing of mercury-added products, the use of mercury in manufacturing processes and point sources of mercury emissions and releases may include not only activities cited in the annexes to the Minamata Convention but also additional activities not controlled under the Convention.
-It should be noted that while there will be a primary contaminated site, there may also be associated secondary sites with contamination because of runoff, leaching or migration from the primary site.
-In some cases, particularly with run-off into wetlands or other sensitive ecosystems, contamination at the secondary site(s) may consist mainly of methylmercury following bacterial transformation, or of other forms of mercury such as mercury sulphide, which may be generated through the sulphurization of mercury by sulphur content in the soil.
+It should be noted that in some caseswhile there will be a primary contaminated site, and there may also be associated secondary sites with contamination because of runoff, leaching or migration from the primary site.
+In some cases, particularly with run-off into wetlands or other sensitive ecosystems, contamination at the secondary site may consist mainly of methylmercury following bacterial transformation, or of other forms of mercury such as mercury sulphide, which may be generated through the sulphurization of mercury by sulphur content in the soil.

-- 21. In the case of ASGM, identification of sites can be particularly problematic owing due to the number of potentially contaminated sites, the informal (and sometimes illegal) nature of the activity and the lack of formal records.
+- 21. In the case of ASGM, identification of sites can be particularly problematic owing to the number of potentially contaminated sites, the informal (and sometimes illegal) nature of the activity and the lack of formal records.
 It may be necessary to identify a cluster or region of sites that could be affected by artisanal mining and then work within that area to identify individual sites of concern.
-Information collected for the development of a national action plan pursuant to article 7 may be useful in the identification of contaminated sites. - 22.
+Information collected for the development of a national action plan pursuant to article 7 may be useful in the identification of contaminated ASGM sites. - 22.
 To develop a preliminary national inventory of potentially contaminated sites, government agencies can pool records of current and historical activities or land uses such as those mentioned above to form the basis for further investigations.
-In some jurisdictions, government agencies, businesses and private landowners are required by law to notify the competent environmental authorities if they hold land that is suspected or known to be contaminated, failing which they face financial penalties. - 23.
+In some jurisdictions, government agencies, businesses and private landowners are required by law1 to notify the competent environmental authorities if they hold land that is suspected or known to be contaminated, failing which they face financial penalties. - 23.
 In many cases, potentially contaminated sites can be initially identified by the following means (UNEP, 2015):